jgm/pandoc/test/command/biblatex-vazques-de-parga-mvbook.md

 ---
 nocite: "[@*]"
 references:
-- annote: "A multivolume book cited as a whole.
-This is a book entry with volumes, note, sorttitle, and indextitle fields"
+- annote: A multivolume book cited as a whole.
+This is a book entry with volumes, note, sorttitle, and indextitle fields
   author:
   - family: Vázques de Parga
     given: Luis